 the Vera Project

-I worked with newly-formed consultancy, Seattle User Experience (S:UX), to overhaul the UX of the Vera Project’s website, which had last been updated in the early 2000s.
+I worked with a volunteer consultancy, Seattle User Experience, to overhaul the UX of the Vera Project’s website, which was last updated in the early 2000s.
 This was the first project that our 20-plus person team of volunteer designers, developers, and content strategists took on.
 In many ways, this initial project was a test if the experiment worked: if we could - as a group of volunteers - actually find enough shared free time to meet, collaborate, interview, and design a new site for the Vera.

 Before breaking off into teams to address phases of the UX design process, we began with a roundtable interview of key stakeholders at the Vera - some permanent staff, and some of the volunteers that keep the organization running.
 Key problem areas of the site were identified as follows: